-The preparation of special purpose financial statements in conformity with Ind AS requires management to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
+The preparation of Special Purpose Financial Statements in conformity with Ind AS requires management to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
 The management bases its estimates on historical experience and various other assumptions that are believed to be reasonable under the circumstances.
 Actual results may differ from those estimates.

 The estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognised in the period in which the estimates are revised and in any future periods affected.
-In particular, information about significant areas of estimation, uncertainty and critical judgements in applying accounting policies that have the most significant effect on the amounts recognised in the special purpose financial statements is included in the following notes:
+In particular, information about significant areas of estimation, uncertainty and critical judgements in applying accounting policies that have the most significant effect on the amounts recognised in the Special Purpose Financial Statements is included in the following notes:

 - i.
 Revenue recognition: The Company applies judgement to determine whether each product or services promised to a customer are capable of being distinct, and are distinct in the context of the contract, if not, the promised product and services are combined and accounted as a single performance obligation.
 Identification of distinct performance obligation involves judgement to determine the deliverables and the ability of the customer to benefit independently from such deliverables.
 Judgement is also required to determine the transaction price for the contract and to ascribe the transaction price to each distinct performance obligation.
 The Company also exercises judgement in determining whether the performance obligation is satisfied at a point in time or over a period of time.
 The Company uses the percentage of completion method using the input method to measure progress towards completion in respect of fixed price contracts.
 Percentage of completion method accounting relies on estimates of total expected contract revenue and costs.
 This method is followed when reasonably dependable estimates of the revenues and costs applicable to various elements of the contract can be made.
 Further, the Company also considers indicators such as how customer consumes benefits as services are rendered or who controls the asset as it is being created or existence of enforceable right to payment for performance to date and alternate use of such product or service, transfer of significant risk and rewards to the customer and acceptance of delivery by the customer. - ii.
-Income taxes: The major tax jurisdiction for the Company is Germany.
+Income taxes: The major tax jurisdiction for the Company is the United States of America.
 Significant judgments are involved in determining the provision for income taxes including judgment on whether tax positions are probable of being sustained in tax assessments.
 The tax assessments can be lengthy and complex issues and could take inordinate amount of time before they are resolved.
-The Company considers all these complexities while estimating income taxes, however, there could be an unfavourable resolution of such issues. - iii.
-Expected credit losses on financial assets: The impairment provisions of financial assets are based on assumptions about risk of default and expected timing of collection.
-The Company uses judgment in making these assumptions and selecting the inputs to the expected credit loss calculation based on the Company's history of collections, customer's creditworthiness, existing market conditions as well as forward looking estimates at the end of each reporting periods.
+The Company considers all these complexities while estimating income taxes, however, there could be an unfavourable resolution of such issues.